 She helped organize and run the PNWA’s annual conference from 2007 – 2014, and now spends her non-writing time baking for her daughter’s school fundraisers and offering terrible, unsolicited advice to her eight siblings.
 She is a fourth-generation Seattlite and refuses to give up her umbrella no matter how much it makes her look like a tourist.

-You can find Anne co-hosting the podcast Your Writing Does Not Suck with editor Jessica Petersen and author Tracey Shearer.
+You can find Anne hosting the podcast Your Writing Does Not Suck, which features editor Jessica Petersen and author Tracey Shearer.